-A watch crown is that small little knob on the side of your watch, usually made of metal.
+Watch crowns are those small little knobs on the side of your watch, usually made of metal.
 The majority of them are simply round with machined lines running along the width, to help give you grip.

 Ok, so a crown is a little piece of metal, but what is it for?

 Depending on the features of your watch, a watch crown can help do the following: